 - Secure the date and location on the University Calendar by filling out an event request.

-- Submit an Event Planning Form on MyLuteLife.
+- Submit an Event Planning Form at least 3 weeks before the date of the event.

 - If you need to apply for appropriations, make sure that you're able to prepare a proposal and attend a meeting before your program happens.